 Hello and a warm welcome to Ferndale Community Radio

 Ferndale Community Radio, Plymouth (FCR)

-Part of the Ferndale Community Tenants’ Group, FCR applied for and received a community grant of £5000 from Clarion Futures to pay for equipment and running costs, helping Ferndale Community Radio to spring to life, going live on July 2nd 2019.
+Part of the Ferndale Community Tenants’ Group, FCR applied for and received a community grant of £5000 from Clarion Futures to pay for equipment and running costs, helping Ferndale Community Radio to spring to life, going live on July 2nd, 2019.

-At the start of the Covid19 pandemic, FCR had just the one studio, in the community hub; at present, with the financial help of the presenters themselves and a £1000 National Lottery Community Fund grant to buy equipment and the relevant licenses, FCR now has nine ‘micro-studios set up in presenters homes, allowing FCR to be broadcast continuously.
+At the start of the Covid19 pandemic, FCR had just one studio, in the community hub; at present, with the financial help of the presenters themselves and a £1000 National Lottery Community Fund grant to buy equipment and the relevant licenses, FCR now has nine ‘micro-studios set up in presenters homes, allowing FCR to be broadcast continuously.

 A mix of live shows and replays, Ferndale Community Radio has steadily expanded during the lockdown, with the recent addition, following the departure of Radio Plymouth, of a live breakfast show, starting at 9 am, to provide the local community with traffic, weather and news updates.

 The Ferndale Community Radio team has also done some fantastic work for charity, raising £2800 for Save The Children, helping to raise £800 for Livewire Saltash, and working with Hugs From Henry, a children’s cancer charity, to provide sacks of toys for the children, adding a little magic to their Christmas.